Site icon Fix I.T. Phill – Your Go-To Tech Guru

 What To Tell Customers

-Use plain language: “We applied the May 2026 cPanel & WHM security update and temporarily removed or disabled the LiteSpeed user-end cPanel integration while the vendor finalizes safe plugin guidance.
+Use plain language: “We applied the May 2026 cPanel & WHM security update and either updated, removed, or disabled the LiteSpeed user-end cPanel integration while we verify the fixed vendor build.
 This does not mean your WordPress LiteSpeed Cache plugin was removed.
 Website caching and server LiteSpeed service may continue normally, but the cPanel-side management shortcut may be unavailable until the fixed component is confirmed.”

 Source Links